 Penalty.
-If you are required to file electronically but fail to do so, and you do not have an approved waiver, you may be subject to a penalty of up to \$280 per return for failure to file electronically unless you establish reasonable cause.
-However, you can file up to 249 returns on paper; those returns will not be subject to a penalty for failure to file electronically.
+If you are required to e-file but fail to do so, and you do not have an approved waiver, you may be subject to a penalty for failure to file electronically unless you establish reasonable cause.
+For most of the information returns discussed in these instructions, the maximum penalty is \$330 per return.
+However, the penalty for a failure to file timely electronically applies only to the extent the number of returns exceeds 10.
 See part O.

-The penalty applies separately to original returns and corrected returns.
-See Filing requirement applies separately to originals and corrections, earlier.
+The penalty does not apply separately to original returns and corrected returns.
+See Filing requirement does not apply separately to originals and corrections, earlier.